 Most Church of England marriages will require banns to be published before the wedding can take place.
 You won’t need to arrange banns until about four months before your wedding date.
 Read more about what’s special and important about banns.

 If there is not enough notice given for the banns to be read before the marriage is due to take place, or in the case of the marriage of people who are not nationals of a country within the European Economic Area, or if one or both of you does not live in England or Wales, it is recommended that the Licence procedure be used rather than banns.

-There are some circumstances in which you may need a Special Licence, Common Licence or a Superintendent Registrar’s Certificate to marry in church.
+There are some circumstances in which you may need a Special Licence, Common Licence or a Marriage Schedule from the register office to marry in church.
 Your vicar will let you know if these apply to you.

 Documents you’ll need

 - All couples will need to show the vicar their passport as proof of nationality.
 If you don’t have a passport, there are other documents which would be acceptable, so ask your vicar about this.